 Use “How?” questions

 How does this subject function?
-This is an excellent question in regard to the “how-tos”.
-Make thorough research, think over connections, analyze them and present them in an understandable and easy-to-follow way.
+This is an excellent question regarding the “how-tos”.
+Make thorough research, think over connections, analyze them, and present them in an understandable and easy-to-follow way.
 Take a more comprehensive approach and connect each section to a larger subject.

 By using the above approach you will likely not only come up with the topic but also the main headings and subjects you want to include in your blog post.